From Text to Mask: Localizing Entities Using the Attention of Text-to-Image Diffusion Models: Method

-We adopt an open-sourced text-conditional latent diffusion model named Stable Diffusion~\cite{stablediffusion} for this work, which is affordable to infer on consumer GPUs. $y$ represents text in this case, and the model is trained on $5$ billion image-caption pairs~\cite{LAION5B}.
+We adopt an open-sourced text-conditional latent diffusion model named Stable Diffusion~\cite{stablediffusion} for this work, which is affordable to infer on consumer GPUs.
+Its compression model encodes images into a low-dimensional latent space by sampling based on the predicted mean and standard deviation, similar to Variational Auto-Encoder (VAE)~\cite{vae}. $y$ represents text in this case, and the model is trained on $5$ billion image-caption pairs~\cite{LAION5B}.
 The language prompt is encoded by CLIP first and is then injected into the model through cross-attention layers.